traefik/hub-apiportal-ui/README.md

 ## Feedback

-If you have any questions or feedback, please feel free to reach out to us via our website or GitHub issues.
+If you have any questions or feedback, please feel free to reach out to us via our [support](https://doc.traefik.io/traefik-hub/support/ "Link to support information") or GitHub issues.

 We hope you find this template useful and look forward to seeing what you build with it!